input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/usage-tutorial/verify-credential.md

-# Verifying the Credential

 This section explains how to verify a credential's validity.

 ## Recap

-This is what we have done from previous versions:
+This is what we have done in previous steps:

 ```kotlin:ank
 import io.iohk.atala.prism.kotlin.crypto.*
 import io.iohk.atala.prism.kotlin.identity.*